Archived Student Profiles:

 Upon return to Plymouth in fall, Sarah will complete her M.S. thesis using dual doppler analyses to look for a relationship between turbulence and lighting, particularly a temporal one.
 Does one event occur before the other or do they occur at the same time?

 This topic will have added interest as we look forward to a Geostationary Lightning Mapper on the upcoming GOES-R satellite, to launch in Oct.
 2015.
 This will enable us to view lighting on a global scale, potentially determining if lightning could indicate areas of expected turbulence.

-With her M.S. in Applied Meteorology (anticipated 12/2014), Sarah hopes to work in a transportation field such as aviation meteorology.
-She enjoys both forecasting and research, hoping for a job with a mix of both.
-It's quite likely that someday she'll have a hand in studying GOES-R geostationary lightning mapper data.
+With her M.S. in Applied Meteorology (12/2014), she hopes to work in a transportation field such as aviation meteorology, doing both forecasting and research.

 Meet 2013 NHSGC Fellow Ryan Cassotto

 Ryan Cassotto is a UNH Ph.D. student in Earth Systems Science.
 He is using ground-based interferometric radar to study the boundary between a tidewater outlet glacier and the ocean in Greenland.